piyush0/Digifest_Udaipur_BirdMen/README.md

 ● Ratings can be used to decide on incentives.

 ● There would a voice recognition based complaint/review system which modifies ratings in real time.

+## Kiosk Usage and Demographic Data to Predict Kiosk Location

+● We utilise kiosk usage, population data and geo mapping data to identify which areas need additional kiosks.

+● This prediction can be used to give incentives to start kiosks in areas of high demand.